mashanz/portfolio/README.md

 ## LoPy Request for Solar System Database Controller
 > [Go to Repo](https://github.com/mashanz/Solar-Sel-Controller-LoPy)

+It is new technology that create high level (Python) programing into microcontroller.
+Its Called MicroPython.
+It use STM32 as the microcontroller.
+But in LoPy use ESP32 as Controller and work similar.

 ```
 Languages               : MicroPython
 Technologies/Frameworks : XAMPP, LoPy, MQTT, UDP, Ethernet, TCP/IP